minlia-projects/minlia-rocket/minlia-rocket-samples/minlia-rocket-sample-web/README.md

 #### On MacOS or Linux OS
 ```
 ~/.bashrc and ~/.bash_profile are scripts that might be executed when bash is invoked.
-The ~/.bashrc file gets executed when you run bash using an interactive shell that is not a login shell.
-The ~/.bash_profile only gets executed during a login shell.
+The ~/.bashrc file gets executed when you run bash using an interactive shell that is not a principal shell.
+The ~/.bash_profile only gets executed during a principal shell.
 What does this all mean?
-The paragraphs below explains interactive shells, login shells, .bashrc, .bash_profile and other bash scripts that are executed during login.
+The paragraphs below explains interactive shells, principal shells, .bashrc, .bash_profile and other bash scripts that are executed during principal.
 ```

 Create alias in bash_profile, then we can execute these commands everywhere.